 Have you heard of the Southside Paddle Group yet?
 I have started a group of likeminded people who live on the Southside of Brisbane and love to get out on the water and go stand up paddle boarding and kayaking together.
 We are organising a group camping trip on the long weekend in October.
 If you would like to join us, you can do so through the Facebook Group.
-Have your say and vote on the location of the camping trip.
 This event will be kid-free so the adults can have a relaxing weekend away.
 We will be camping at a campground that has kayaks and SUP board for hire, so if you don't own your own gear yet you can still come along and join in the fun!

 If camping's not really your thing, we usually go out together once a month to places like Raby Bay Foreshore, Tallebudgera Creek, Currumbin, Enoggera Resivour, Lake Manchester in Ipswich etc and just get together for a paddle.
 We would love to have more members in the group to join us.
 There are no fees (apart from hiring a board or kayak if you don't have your own), there is no age limit, all skill levels are welcome and we are family friendly too.

 I hope to see you in the group and at our first camping trip.
 Hopefully it will be the first of many to come in the future!

 Have you ever wanted to learn to stand up paddle board?
 Do you own a kayak and wish you could get out on the water more often?
 I've created a group for like-minded people, who live on the South side of Brisbane, who want to meet up to go paddle boarding or kayaking together.